top of page

 • Consider Neurodiversity-Affirming Support: Navigating ADHD can be challenging, particularly when interacting with those who may not fully understand your experiences.
 Collaborating with an experienced adult ADHD specialist can provide you with tailored strategies and an unbiased perspective to enhance your progress.

-• Create a Routine: Establishing a consistent daily routine can significantly improve impulse control.
-Simply incorporating regular times for daily activities can create a rhythm that minimizes distractions.
+• Structured Routines & Pomodoros: Establishing a consistent daily routine with regular times for daily activities to create a rhythm that minimizes distractions.
 By knowing what to expect, you’ll find it easier to stay focused on tasks.
-A stable routine can serve as a supportive framework for achieving your goals.

-• Use a Timer: To combat the uncertainty of how long tasks will take, incorporate a timer into your routine.
-Decide on a specific work period—like 30 minutes of focused effort—followed by a scheduled break.
-This simple technique can help create clear boundaries, enabling you to concentrate on the task at hand.
-Many adults with ADHD find that having defined start and stop times enhances focus and productivity, reducing the pull of impulsive behavior during work sessions.
+• Visual & Digital Reminders: Use color-coded calendars, phone alerts, or object cues to keep priorities visible.
+To combat the uncertainty, incorporate a timer into your routine.
+Decide on a specific work period, followed by a scheduled break.
+This simple technique can help create clear boundaries and keep you focused on the task at hand.

-• Take Breaks: Recognize the importance of taking breaks throughout your day.
-Sustained periods of work without rest can lead to decreased productivity and increased impulsivity.
+• Scheduled Breaks: Sustained periods of work without rest can lead to decreased productivity and increased impulsivity.
 When you find yourself losing focus or feeling fatigued, give yourself permission to step away and recharge.
-Balancing work with adequate breaks not only enhances productivity but also helps you manage ADHD impulses more effectively, allowing for a healthier work rhythm.
+Rest before impulsivity spikes.
+Take time to stretch, hydrate, and reset.

-• Accept Some Degree of Impulsivity: Recognize that not all impulsiveness is negative.
-It can also bring excitement and spontaneity.
+• Accept Healthy Spontaneity: Recognize that not all impulsiveness is negative.
 Embrace your role as the adventurous friend or the innovative coworker while remaining mindful of the distinction between constructive and detrimental impulses.
-Reflect on past experiences to discern which impulsive actions yielded positive or negative results.
-This allows you to focus your energy on managing the negative behaviors without suppressing the beneficial ones.

-In some cases, the presence of co-occurring conditions can influence treatment options.
-For instance, a 2021 article proposed that selective serotonin reuptake inhibitors (SSRIs), typically used to treat depression, may also help reduce impulsivity.
+Stimulants, non-stimulants may reduce impulsivity—but require medical supervision A 2021 article also proposed that selective serotonin reuptake inhibitors (SSRIs), typically used to treat depression, may also help reduce impulsivity.

 Those seeking medication to manage impulsivity should consult a healthcare professional to explore the best options tailored to their unique circumstances.